kixe/Audio_MP3/README.md

 ## How to install

-- Download from github, unzip, copy all files in a folder /Audio_MP3/ and add the folder to your /site/modules/ directory.
+- Download from github the module and the two swf Files, unzip, copy all files in a folder /Audio_MP3/ and add the folder to your /site/modules/ directory.

 - Click *check for new modules* in ProcessWire Admin Modules screen.
 Click *install* for the module labeled: "Audio_MP3".